Key Takeaways:

 What is the Unemployment Rate?

-Since growth is much lower than the national average in all occupational areas, it may be surprising to learn that the unemployment rate in agriculture, forestry and fishing is actually much lower than the national average.
-According to the workforce statistics, the rate of unemployment is down and is reported to be 7.6%.
+Since growth is much lower than the national average in all occupational areas, it may be surprising to learn that the unemployment rate in agriculture, forestry, and fishing is much lower than the national average.
+According to the workforce statistics, the unemployment rate is reported to be 7.6%.

-Another interesting fact is that there will only be 53,500 graduates in the discipline and there will be more than 54,400 jobs available.
-Since the supply of graduates is less than the number of jobs available, it is promising that recent graduates can find work quickly out of school even though the number of jobs being created may not extraordinarily high.
-It is very important that you consider how much you value job security and quick job placement to place some value on this factor.
+Another interesting fact is that there will be only 53,500 graduates in the discipline, but more than 54,400 jobs will be available.
+Since the supply of graduates is less than the number of jobs available, it is promising that recent graduates can find work quickly after graduation, even though the number of jobs being created may not be exceptionally high.
+You must consider how much you value job security and quick job placement to place some value on this factor.

 What Are Your Career Prospects with a Degree Majoring in Agriculture?

 The areas of opportunity with this degree are plentiful.
-You may be able to work in organic food production, horiculture, crop production, agricultural management.
-Some of the vast number of titles include: plant geneticist, event planning, landscape design, green consultant, irrigation system manager, project administrator, food processing engineer, air quality specialist, conservation specialist, floral design, greenhouse production and more.
+You may be able to work in organic food production, horticulture, crop production, and agricultural management.
+Some of the vast number of titles include plant geneticist, event planner, landscape designer, green consultant, irrigation system manager, project administrator, food processing engineer, air quality specialist, conservation specialist, floral designer, greenhouse production specialist, and more.

-Like most degrees, it can cost you a pretty penny to simply graduate with a bachelor’s degree in Agriculture.
-To be sure that this is a field that you would like to work in, be sure to compare the demand throughout the nation to see if you would like to live in a region that is hiring.
-Once you do this, compare the costs of the degree to the salary average in the occupation you want to pursue.
+Like most degrees, it can cost you a pretty penny to graduate with a bachelor’s degree in Agriculture.
+To ensure that this is a field you would like to work in, compare the demand nationwide to determine if you prefer to live in a region that is hiring.
+Once you do this, compare the costs of the degree to the average salary in the occupation you want to pursue.
 Once you can see the big picture, you can place value on the agriculture degree on your own.

 Related: